danieldesira/DanielsConnect4Server/readme.md

 If you are using Visual Studio Code, always make sure terminal is in `` Javascript Debug Terminal `` mode.
 Otherwise, breakpoints will not be hit.
 To start up server, enter `` npm start `` in the terminal.

+Please note that you will be required to build and restart the server before testing any code changes.

 ## Contributors
 ### Developers
 Daniel Desira